uwrobotics/MarsRover2018-firmware/README.md

     - Download [st-link utility](http://www.st.com/en/development-tools/st-link-v2.html)
     - connect USB to nucleo board and open st-link utility
     - load code by going to Target->Program and browse for .bin file

+	For Mac
+    - Drag and Drop .bin file into NODE_F091RC disk (Will show up like other usb devices after connecting)